Unify Your Incident Management Process With the Fundamentals

 Fundamental 4 – Clarify Severity Terminology

-- Structure – Part of building incident management was to clearly define the criteria for each incident type.
-We reviewed our existing severity structure and adapted it to take into account SLAs, scope of response, and our customers’ needs.
+- Structure – Part of building incident management was clearly defining the criteria for each incident type.
+We reviewed our existing severity structure and adapted it to take SLAs, scope of response, and our customers’ needs into account.

-- Teams – We were now able to match the severity to the required response.
-It doesn’t make sense to gather a full team if the incident can be managed by a smaller targeted team with the right skill set.
+- Teams – Match severity to the required response.
+It may make more sense to gather a small team with the needed skill set than to incorporate every team member.
 Sometimes large teams can be noisy and can impact efficiency.

 Fundamental 5 – Identify Tools